-Although school staff should use their discretion and judge each case on its merits with reference to the pupil's individual healthcare plan, it is not generally acceptable practice to:
+Although school staff should use their discretion and judge each case on its merits with reference to the child's individual healthcare plan, it is not generally acceptable practice to:

-- prevent pupils from easily accessing their inhalers and medication and administering their medication when and where necessary - o assume that every pupil with the same condition requires the same treatment - ignore the views of the pupil or their parents/guardians; or ignore medical evidence or opinion (although this may be challenged) - send pupils with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans - if the pupil becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable - penalise pupils for their attendance record if their absences are related to their medical condition, e.g., hospital appointments - prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - require parents/guardians, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
-No parent should have to give up working because the school is failing to support their child's medical needs - prevent pupil from participating or create unnecessary barriers to pupils participating in any aspect of school life, including school trips, e.g., by requiring parents/guardians to accompany them.
+- o prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary - o assume that every child with the same condition requires the same treatment - o ignore the views of the child or their parents; or ignore medical evidence or opinion (although this may be challenged) - send children with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans - if the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable - o penalise children for their attendance record if their absences are related to their medical condition, e.g. hospital appointments - prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - require parents, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
+No parent should have to give up working because the school is failing to support their child's medical needs - prevent children from participating or create unnecessary barriers to children participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany the child.